PanagosAlex/Basic-Data-Structures/README.md

 # Basic-Data-Structures
 ## Implementation of Basic Data Structures in C++.

-A cyclic redundancy check (CRC) is an error-detecting code commonly used in digital networks and storage devices to detect accidental changes to raw data.

 ### The project consists of 5 tasks:

 **TASK 1**: An Unordered Array with some functions for it.